Balancing Application Relevant and Sparsity Revealing Excitation in Input Design: NUMERICAL STUDY

-where $\eta$ controls the desired closed-loop bandwidth.
-Using the reference model controller \eqref{eq:refco} results in the following achieved sensitivity function

-{ The study uses an application-oriented input design method to design the desired FIM and input spectrum.
+A model reference controller when the given model $G$ is minimum phase, is as follows: Here $S$ is the desired sensitivity function which we assume is given by where $\eta$ controls the desired closed-loop bandwidth.
+Using the reference model controller \eqref{eq:refco} results in the following achieved sensitivity function { The study uses an application-oriented input design method to design the desired FIM and input spectrum.
 Application-oriented input design requires the performance degradation cost of the parameters estimate, which directly represents the performance of the application, to be less than a pre-specified bound $\frac{1}{2\gamma}$.
-One way to ensure this constraint is expressed in \cite{Hjalmarsson2009} as
+One way to ensure this constraint is expressed in \cite{Hjalmarsson2009} as in which $V^{''}_{app}(\thetab_0)$ and $\chi_\alpha^2(n_\theta)$ denote the Hessian of the performance degradation cost and $\alpha$-percentile of the chi-square distribution with $n_\theta$ degrees of freedom, respectively.